mhellwig/bjgm/README.md

 [termux][] environment).
 This works together with a [jekyll][] instance hosted wherever, provided this wherever can be pushed to via git.

+As of 2022-01-22, the script also includes a line to post the same content to Mastodon, provided the program <https://github.com/ihabunek/toot> is set up correctly with an account.

 ## how to use it